 Skip to content

 Buying your first home is one of the biggest financial decisions you will ever make.
-This guide covers deposits, government schemes, mortgage types, and the step-by-step buying process.
+This guide walks through the deposit you need, the government schemes worth knowing about, how mortgages work, and the buying process from offer to completion.

 Updated 24 February 20268 min readby Artemis

-In this guide we walk you through the entire first-time buyer journey from start to finish.
-We cover how much deposit you realistically need in today’s market, which government schemes are still available and worth considering, the different mortgage types you’ll encounter, what lenders look for when assessing your affordability, and a clear step-by-step breakdown of the buying process itself.
-We also highlight the most common mistakes that first-time buyers make so you can avoid costly errors.
+This guide follows the first-time buyer journey from start to finish.
+You will see how much deposit you realistically need in today’s market, which government schemes are still open, the mortgage types you are likely to meet, what lenders check when they weigh up your affordability, and how the buying process runs one step at a time.
+Near the end we point out the mistakes first-time buyers make most often, so the costly ones are easier to avoid.

 How much deposit do you need?